hgrubst/allianzCodeTest/README.md

 ### Computer setup
 Your computer has already been setup and contains all the tools you need to complete this test :
-- git (command line or you can also access through a right click and do `git bash here`)
+- git (accessible through command line or you can also access through a right click in explorer and doing `git bash here`)
 - git gui (if your are more comfortable using a gui, accessible by right click in a folder and doing `git gui here`)
 - maven (type mvn in cmd)
 - java